 Before we jump into how to cut your own hair, it is important for us to break down the hair length numbers, or guards, in detail.
 Majority of hair clipper sets provide 8 guards, numbered 1 through 8, either as attachments or built-in settings.
+Check out Braun’s All in one hair trimmer.
 At Braun, our hair clippers consist of 16 built-in guards with two adjustable guiding combs.
 The small comb covers the range from 3-24mm/.1-.94 inch while the larger comb covers the range from 14-35mm/.55-1.3 inch.
 Each guard size determines the length of the hair.
 The smaller the guard number, the shorter the hair.
 Usually, guards are broken down into one-eighth of an inch, however because Braun consists of 16 guards, each guard covers less area so that the haircut is even more precise.
 Here is a simple guide to help illustrate the amount of hair each guard will leave on the scalp.

 Number 1 – 3mm/.1 inch